Skateistan: What they do: Programs

 Motivated older students at Skateistan can apply to join the Youth Leadership training program, assisting the Educators in classes, mentoring younger students, building their skill sets and planning local events.
-This program helps young people to develop a sense of ownership at the Skate Schools and creates role models for the other students and wider community.
+This program helps young people to develop a sense of ownership at the Skate Schools and creates role models for the other students and the wider community.

-Skateistan runs programs at their Skate Schools, Outreach locations and with partner organizations in Afghanistan, Cambodia, and South Africa.
+Skateistan runs programs at their Skate Schools, and Outreach locations and with partner organizations in Afghanistan, Cambodia, and South Africa.
 Skateistan Educators run programs 5 days a week, reaching more than 2500 children.